bespoken/bespoken-docs/end-to-end/guide.md

 #### JSONPath Properties
-JSONPath is an incredibly expressive way to get values from a JSON object.
+JSONPath is a simple and expressive way to get values from a JSON object.
 We use it to get values from the response, such as `transcript` or `card.content`.
 These will return the values "My audio transcript" and "Card Content" from the following JSON response:

 ```json
 {